jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Intro to Device Dev/b-Toolchains drivers and bsps/b2-BSP and sensor data/_index.en.md

 pre = "› "
 +++

+>
+> SPEND SOME TIME with the introduction to bsps and libraries
+>
 > Brief introduction to BSP and reading device sensor data.
 >     * Introduction to BSPs and libraries
 >         * What is a BSP and why do i care?